pnkfluffy/gifme/README.md

 To Do:
 * Make a user-side cache for gifs to reduce strain on the server
-* Enable offset so multiple pages can be
+* Enable offset so images can be pulled in custom batches
 * Allow users to delete gif stickers from the photo editing area
 * Allow users to resize gif stickers in the photo editing area
 * Impliment gif tagging system with a searching system